bmatea/PocketDrabbles/README.md

 Uses Firebase Realtime Database for storing data.

+### Disclaimer

+The author apologies for the esthetical crimes hereby commited.
+The colours that appear in the application can have unwanted side-effects and looking at them for a prolonged period of time may or may not lead to mild to serious bouts of cringing.

 ## Description

 Based on an idea for creating a tool which would be of assistance to writers while they are on the move.